SLAment/Genomics/README.md

 They are cool because, in theory, shared duplications (paralogs) are phylogenetically informative.

+## PopGen

+Scripts for population genetics, mostly vcf file manipulation.

+- `vcfNAreport.py` - Little script to report ammount of missing data in a vcf file per sample.

+For example, you could look for samples that have more than 1% missing sites like:

+	$ python vcfNAreport.py Example.vcf.gz -z | awk '$4 > 0.01'
+	Sample  Total_sites     Missing_sites   Missing%
+	Sample1    35684   34713   0.97279
+	Sample2    35684   1346    0.03772
+	Sample3    35684   440     0.01233

 ----

 *Disclaimer:* These scripts and example files are provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.